joshbrew/free_eeg32_web/README.md

 # free_eeg32_web
- FreeEEG32 instance using the Web Serial API (new chromium feature)
+FreeEEG32 instance using the new Web Serial API (new chromium feature)

+Open testeeg.html and follow the instructions.

+So far only tested to work on Ubuntu (linux), Windows had connection errors but should work in theory